S-08 / Ultima Vez

 Unfortunately this studio is not wheelchair accessible.

-Rob Hayden (BE).
-Born in the US, Rob was a nationally competitive gymnast for 13 years and in 1989 enrolled in the BFA curriculum for theatre and dance at the University of New Mexico.
-He has been a member of Wim Vandekeybus’ Ultima Vez for more than 15 years now and was part of the creations Blush, Sonic Boom, PUUR and Spiegel and the revivals of What the Body Does Not Remember and In Spite of Wishing and Wanting.
-Since 2009, he has been collaborating as director, choreographer, per- former, and composer with various artists both in Belgium and abroad.
-His personal work combines over 20 years of performance, choreographic and theoretical research and experiences into dance, theatre, sound/music, voice and movement.
+Born in the US, Robert Hayden was a nationally competitive gymnast for 13 years and in 1989 enrolled in the BFA curriculum for theatre and dance at the University of New Mexico.
+He joined Ultima Vez in 2002, performing in the creations Blush, Sonic Boom, PUUR, Spiegel and the revivals of What the Body Does Not Remember and In Spite of Wishing and Wanting.
+Since 2009, he has collaborated as director, choreographer, performer, and composer with various artists from both Belgium and abroad.
+His own work combines over 20 years of practical and theoretical research and experience into performance, dance, theatre, sound/music, voice and movement.
 He regularly teaches workshops internationally and is currently based in Brussels.